mjjstockman/ecomm/README.md

 ## User Demographics

-The target market are fans of the particular band, especially those who are wanting to feel conected to the band and part of their community.
+The target market are fans of the particular band, especially those who are wanting to feel conected to the band and part of their community

 [Back to top ⇧](#Setlist-Sharer)
 ## User Stories